hrkns/admin-panel/README.md

 **Instructions for use:**

-*   Clone the project through the command _git clone https://github.com/hrkns/admin-panel.git_ or download it compressed
+*   Clone the project through the command `git clone https://github.com/hrkns/admin-panel.git` or download it compressed
-*   Put it inside _htdocs_, _www_ or some equivalent folder in your server.
+*   Put it inside `htdocs`, `www` or some equivalent folder in your server, in order to be reachable through a web browser.
-*   Load the database (tables, relations and data in the _admin_panel.sql_ file) in some MySQL server.
+*   Load the database (tables, relations and data in the `admin_panel.sql` file) in some MySQL server.
+*   In the file `FOLDER_PROJECT/local/admin-panel-settings.php`, edit the values of the fields with the `db_` prefix (`db_address` for the address of the MySQL server, `db_name` for the name of the database, `db_user` and `db_password` for the access credentials to the database).
-*   Run the web app in the browser, you will be redirected to _URL_PROJECT/installer_ in order to fill some final data.
+*   Run the web app in the browser, you will be redirected to `URL_PROJECT/installer` in order to fill some final data.
-*   After last step, you will be redirected to the sign-in screen.
+*   After last step, you will be redirected to the _sign-in_ screen.
 The default user is **developer** and the password is **123456**.